edelgrace/blog/content/post/2012-08-01-youtube-discoveries-1.md

 **[HetaOni Douga what I don't even know][6]**

 From the same guild member who likes vocaloids.
-I&#8230; What?
+I...
+What?
 This is worthy of the "weird part of YouTube" title.
 There's 12 minutes of weird Hetalia shit.
 I don't really like Hetalia and uh, I just couldn't really watch it for some reason?
 One of my favourite songs is half an hour long and I couldn't pay attention to this at all.

 **[Classical Servant of Evil by some Nico Chorus][7]**